osrf/collision-benchmark/README.md

 ``multiple_worlds_server_test_simple <number-of-simulation-steps> <list-of-worlds>``

 Then you can start gzclient and look at the world currently being displayed.
-Press any key to continue as soon as gzclient is up and running.
+Press [Enter] to continue as soon as gzclient is up and running.

 **Example**